msyk/FMDataAPI/README.md

     - These are for GitHub.
 - test
     - Some files for unit testing.
-- .travis.yml
+- .github, docker-compose.yml, Dockerfile
-    - Setting file for TravisCI.
+    - For the GitHub action with testing.

 ## Licence